Updated August 21, 2023

-- SUBSTITUTE is case sensitive, so be careful in writing the word that you want to substitute.
-It should be in the same case as it is in the original text, else it won’t be substituted.
+- SUBSTITUTE is case sensitive, so be careful when writing the word you want to substitute.
+It should be in the same case as the original text, or it won’t be substituted.

 - Always press Ctrl+Shift+Enter to calculate the array SUM formula.

 This has been a guide to Count Word in Excel.
-Here we discuss how to count words in Excel by using formulas along with excel examples and a downloadable excel template.
+Here we discuss how to count words in Excel using formulas, examples, and a downloadable Excel template.
 You may also look at these suggested articles –